oracle/opengrok/How-to-install-OpenGrok.md

 the web server instance.

 You should now be able to point your browser to http://YOUR_WEBAPP_SERVER:WEBAPPSRV_PORT/source to work with your fresh installation.

+In some setups, it might be desirable to run the indexing (and especially mirroring) of each project in parallel in order to speed up the overall progress.
+See https://github.com/oracle/opengrok/wiki/Per-project-management on how this can be done.

 # Optional info